parkerstovall/pac-man/README.md

-# Pac-Man Map Generator
+# Pac-Man

-A lightweight TypeScript utility for generating random Pac-Man maps.
+The classic game of Pac-Man!
+Rebuilt using PhaserJS and a custom random map generator.

 ## 📦 Installation